MirrorNetworking/Mirror/doc/Components/NetworkSceneChecker.md

 A game object with a Network Scene Checker component must also have a Network Identity component.
 When you create a Network Scene Checker component on a game object, Mirror also creates a Network Identity component on that game object if it does not already have one.

-Scene objects with a Network Scene Checker component are disabled when they're out of range, and spawned objects are destroyed when they're out of range.
+Scene objects with a Network Scene Checker component are disabled when they're not in the same scene, and spawned objects are destroyed when they're not in the same scene.